-General Rules for Students\\
+General Rules for Students

-- 1. THERE IS TO BE NO FOOD IN THE CLASSROOM DURING LECTURE OR LAB WORK TIME; CAPPED WATER BOTTLES ONLY. - 2.
+- 1. THERE IS TO BE NO FOOD IN THE Lab, CAPPED WATER BOTTLES ONLY. - 2.
 Students are to be in proper uniform for any class, lab, clinical, practicum, or other related school activity unless assigned otherwise. - 3.
 All laboratory equipment should be returned to its proper place after use.
 Any broken equipment must be reported to the instructor for repairs. - 4.
 At no time will the refrigerator in the Medical Assisting lab be utilized for any food or drink.
 This is for laboratory specimens only - 5.
-Students will not use electronic devices for personal use while in classroom.
+Students will not use electronic devices for personal needs while in classroom.
 No cell phones are allowed for personal use in the practicum settings - 6.
 No student is allowed in the instructor's office without permission. - 7.
 Students will provide the proper respect due the instructor in asking questions or making statements. - 8.
 Students are responsible for keeping their individual desk areas policed of trash and in order.
 Chairs are to be returned to place at the end of each class. - 9.
 If at any time a conflict arises, for any reason, during class time or clinical the student is to avoid a serious confrontation at all costs.
 Right or wrong, students should avoid being part of a bad scenario that would have an impact on the program.
 Students should report to the instructor or department chairperson immediately and allow her to disarm the situation. - 10.
 All injuries and / or illnesses must be reported immediately to the instructor. - 11.
 Students who become ill during class must notify the instructor before leaving the classroom. - 12.
 Profanity and vulgarity will not be tolerated.
 Making fun of others in a negative way will not be tolerated. - 13.
-Use of tobacco products of any kind is prohibited in practicum and in designated areas on campus. - 14.
+As of July 1, 2013 Lake Tech is a tobacco free institution.
+The use of tobacco products of any kind is not permitted at any Lake Tech location.
+Use of tobacco products of any kind is prohibited in practicum. - 14.
 Students will be asked to leave the classroom, clinical or practicum if there is any reasonable cause that they are under the influence of drugs or alcohol.
-Students will be immediately sent for drug screening in this situation with the cost of testing, the students responsibility. - 15.
-Each student is expected to behave in a dignified manner at all times a manner which conforms to the ethics of the profession and which instills patient confidence in medical assisting abilities.
+Students will be immediately sent for drug screening in this situation with the cost of testing, the students responsibility.

+15. Each student is expected to behave in a dignified manner at all times - a manner which conforms to the ethics of the profession and which instills patient confidence in medical assisting abilities.
 Irresponsible, unprofessional, or unethical behavior may result in termination from the program.

-Classroom Rules\\
+Classroom Rules